Connect with others who understand.

 Loss of Balance

-Maintaining proper balance depends on many different body parts and processes.
-These include the eyes, ears, sensory nerves, cerebellum (part of the brain that coordinates voluntary movements), and a wide range of muscles.
+Maintaining proper balance depends on many body parts and processes.
+These include the eyes, ears, sensory nerves, cerebellum (the part of the brain that coordinates voluntary movement), and various muscles.
 MS can affect all these parts of the body.

 Changes in Sensation

-Medically known as paresthesia, sensory problems are among the earliest MS symptoms, occurring in 20 percent to 50 percent of individuals.
-These sensory disturbances include increased sensitivity, burning, numbness, and tingling.
+Sensory problems are among the earliest MS symptoms, occurring in 20 percent to 50 percent of people with MS. These sensory disturbances include numbness and paresthesia (burning, tingling, and increased sensitivity.)

-Numbness, in particular, can cause sensory deficits in the feet.
-This results in problems feeling objects, such as shoes, as well as the ground.
-Numbness can also cause a person with MS to walk in hard, stomping, heavy steps, which can exert strain on the plantar fascia.
+Numbness, in particular, can reduce sensation in the feet.
+This makes it harder to feel objects like shoes, or the ground.
+As a result, some people with MS walk with heavy, stomping steps, which can strain the plantar fascia.

-If your legs are weak, muscle tightness can usually help you move from one point to another more easily.
-However, for most people with MS, spasticity hinders mobility.
+If your legs are weak, muscle tightness caused by spasticity might actually help you move more easily by providing extra support.
+But for most people with MS, spasticity makes it harder to move.

 Leg Weakness